I want to offer support

 - colleagues raising concerns

-Five steps to helping a colleague or friend
+Five steps to help a colleague or friend

 The old saying that "the doctor who treats himself has a fool for a physician" is very true according to Dr Jill Gordon, an experienced medical psychotherapist and educator.